jmejia8/Metaheuristics.jl/paper/paper.md

 | NSGA-III  |  Many   | $\checkmark$ | $\checkmark$ |  @DebJain2014   |

 Table: Implemented optimizers so far.
-Here, "$\checkmark$", "$\times$" and "$-$", mean that feature in corresponding column is available, unavailable or can be enabled by changing default parameters.
+Here, "$\checkmark$", "$\times$" and "$-$", mean that feature in the corresponding column is available, unavailable, or can be enabled by changing default parameters.

 ## Performance Indicators

-Performance Indicators are used to assess algorithms regarding the quality corresponding outcomes [@Zitzler2003].
+Performance Indicators are used to assess algorithms regarding the quality of corresponding outcomes [@Zitzler2003].
 `Metaheuristics` implements the following indicators:
 Generational Distance (GD), Inverted Generational Distance (IGD), IGD+, Covering Indicator (C-metric), Hypervolume (HV), Averaged Hausdorff distance (also known as $\Delta_p$), Spacing Indicator,